Kontakt Marcel

 Contents:

 A large network can be the key to new professional opportunities; it is, for example, frequently the way employees hear about vacancies or exciting projects.
 Companies benefit when silo mentalities among their workforce are reduced and departments collaborate more efficiently.
-That’s why more and more businesses are recognising the added value offered by platforms like Mystery Lunch, which help employees network over their midday meal.
+That’s why more and more businesses are recognizing the added value offered by platforms like Mystery Lunch, which helps employees network over their midday meal.

 Rest and recreation during lunch breaks